Western Port Local Waters Forecast

 Seas

-Around 1 metre, increasing to 2 to 3 metres west of Sandy Point.
+Around 1 metre, increasing to 1 to 2 metres west of Sandy Point during the morning.

 Weather